Hitcents/unity3d-standards/coding.md

 Don't name a class `StickmanBehavior` or `StickmanController`.
 Just name it `Stickman`.

 Don't abbreviate a field, method, or class name.
 A variable shouldn't be named `lastP` *ever*.
 It should be named `lastPosition`.
+The only *good* short names are things like i, j, x, y, z, etc.

 #Class visibility